obvonage/deved-platform/content/blog/en/office-hours-reservation-using-node-js-and-the-vonage-messages-api.md

 A few notes about this function:

-* This will look to see if an appointments table exists in the `reservations.db` database; if the table does not exist, it will create it.
+* This will look to see if an appointments table exists in the `reservations.db` database; if the table does not exist, it will create it
-* Depending on the database system you decide to use with Node.js, you will want to change the appointment date and appointment time to work with that engine's datetime functions.
+* Depending on the database system you decide to use with Node.js, you will want to change the appointment date and appointment time to work with that engine's datetime functions

 ### Setting up the Homepage

-Our DisplayHomePage() function simply listens for the request at the root of the directory (‘/’) and then renders our index.html file found in the HTML directory.
-You’ll remember we already set up the index.html file to be the office hours reservation form.
+Our `DisplayHomePage()` function simply listens for the request at the root of the directory ('/') and then renders our `index.html` file found in the HTML directory.
+You’ll remember we already set up the `index.html` file to be the office hours reservation form.

 ```javascript
 function DisplayHomePage() {